 Gifts and Presents

 When it comes to giving, many families have found pleasant ways to include their children in preparing food for others or serving someone in need.
 If you are purchasing gifts for your children, take into account their developmental needs and interests, and again, the most meaningful gifts are often the most simple.
-To help you in your quest to find useful and meaningful gifts for Montessori children, see the following suggestions made by our Forest Bluff Directors: (many of which are available at Mighty Nest, Montessori Services,
+To help you in your quest to find useful and meaningful gifts for Montessori children, see the following suggestions made by our Forest Bluff Directors:

 Young Children's Community (Ages 15 months - 3 years)